groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-11-14-groupdocs.search-for-.net-17.11-metadata-indexing/index.md

 url: /2017/11/14/groupdocs.search-for-.net-17.11-metadata-indexing/
 author: 'Zeeshan Shafqat'
 summary: ''
-tags: ['.NET Text Searching API', 'GroupDocs', 'text-search']
+tags: ['.NET Text Searching API', 'GroupDocs', 'text-search', 'GroupDocs.Search', 'GroupDocs.Search for .NET', 'GroupDocs.Search for .NET Releases']
-categories: ['GroupDocs.Search', 'GroupDocs.Search for .NET', 'GroupDocs.Search for .NET Releases', 'GroupDocs.Search Product Family']
+categories: ['GroupDocs.Search Product Family']
 ---

 [![GroupDocs.Search for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-search-net.png)](https://www.groupdocs.com/products/search/net)We are glad to announce another monthly release of [**GroupDocs.Search for .NET**](https://products.groupdocs.com/search/net) API.
 The latest version **17.11** provides metadata indexing as well as improved indexing for PDF documents.
 This release also provides support for MSG, EML and EMLX file formats.
 Just [download](https://downloads.groupdocs.com/search/net) the latest release to check out the new and improved features of  **GroupDocs.Search for .NET** API.
 Please continue to read more about version 17.11.